-- 1.5.1 The Trustee's principal investment manager is USSIM which manages assets directly on behalf of the Trustee as well as having the delegated authority to appoint, monitor and change external asset managers (including investing directly into funds operated by external asset managers). - 1.5.2 USSIM is a non-profit entity, which is wholly owned by the Trustee.
-The arrangement with USSIM is covered by the IMAA.
-The duration of USSIM's appointment is indefinite as the Trustee intends that USSIM will continue to manage investments and external managers on behalf of the Trustee on a continuous basis.

-- 1.5.3 The Trustee is satisfied that its arrangement incentivises USSIM: - 1.5.3.1 to align its investment strategy and decisions with the Trustee's policies; and - 1.5.3.2 to make decisions based on assessments about medium to longterm financial and non-financial performance of an issuer of debt or equity and to engage with issuers of debt or equity in order to improve their performance in the medium to long-term, on the basis that USSIM does not provide services to other clients and has no conflicting duties or arrangements in place.
+- 1.5.1 The Trustee appoints USSIM to implement the Scheme's investment strategy within the terms of the IMAA.
+USSIM manages assets directly on behalf of the Trustee as well as having the delegated authority to appoint, monitor and change the Trustee's external asset managers (including investing directly into funds operated by external asset managers). - 1.5.2 USSIM is a non-profit entity, which is wholly-owned by the Trustee.
+The duration of USSIM's appointment is indefinite.
+The Trustee intends that USSIM will manage investments and external managers on behalf of the Trustee on a continuous basis.
+The Trustee periodically reviews the overall value-for-money of investing via USSIM, while its Investment Committee, with assistance from its external advisors, regularly reviews the investment strategy, the quality of investment advice and the overall and individual mandate investment performance. - 1.5.3 The Trustee is satisfied that its arrangements incentivise USSIM: - 1.5.3.1 to align its investment strategy and decisions with the Trustee's policies, including whether to manage certain investments itself or to appoint external managers; and - 1.5.3.2 to make decisions based on assessments about medium to longterm financial and non-financial performance of an issuer of debt or equity and to engage with them, and thereby improve the Scheme's performance in the medium to long-term, on the basis that USSIM does not provide services to other clients and has no conflicting duties or arrangements in place.
 In addition, the Trustee does not have any fee arrangements in place with USSIM which would incentivise it to deviate from the Trustee's policies.